 Every organization has processes, and every process ultimately has inefficiencies of some kind.

-Evaluating those processes — through workflow process mapping — is essential to figuring out those inefficiencies and ensuring that an organization is operating at peak performance.
+Evaluating those processes — through workflow process mapping (otherwise known as Business Process Model and Notation, or BPMN) — is essential to figuring out those inefficiencies and ensuring that an organization is operating at peak performance.
+This, in itself, is a crucial component of effective Business Process Management (BPM).

 Yet it’s not always the quickest or easiest task to undertake for any organization.
 It involves a lot of mapping (as the name suggests), as well as time, consideration and planning.
 It’s also often a team activity.